Backup & Restore

 Retention and rotation

-Section titled “Retention and rotation”The retention policy runs after every successful job:
+Section titled “Retention and rotation”Retention runs after every successful job.
+Two independent caps drive deletion:

 See also